GregieBoi/Logo-Placer/README.md

 # Logo Placer
 Sure you can use an image editing software like Photoshop or GIMP to place a logo on a background image, but when you have a lot of image to process, it can be a pain and take a lot of time to do it manually.

-Logo Placer is a simple tool to help mitigate this pain.
+Logo Placer is a simple desktop application to help mitigate this pain built in python using PyQt6, PIL, and the PIL avif plugin libaries.
 Create a logo profile then simply upload all the images you want to process and click generate.
 It may take a moment but all the images will have the logo applied to them and saved to your desired location.

 ## How to Use